OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/OpenSourceSpringCleaning/Lobby)

-# Why do this Open Source Spring Cleaning initiative?
+# Why do Open Source Spring Cleaning?

 Starting out contributing to open source projects can be daunting.
 Some say that open source can be downright intimidating.
 No wonder, since opening up the issues belonging to popular open source projects typically means unfolding a set of very technical tasks for which deep codebase knowledge is crucial.
 Here's [one](https://github.com/ReactiveX/RxJava/issues) example.
 Where would you start...?